Havering London Borough Council: Elections

 Since the last boundary changes in 2022 the council has comprised 55 councillors representing 20 wards, with each ward electing two or three councillors.
 Elections are held every four years.

 As part of the process of reviewing the boundaries leading up to the 2022 changes, there were accusations that the Conservative administration was attempting to gerrymander the new boundaries.
 The council's then leader, Damian White, was secretly recorded outlining plans to modify ward boundaries to the advantage of the party.
 White reportedly said the Local Government Boundary Commission had so few staff it was "highly unlikely they'll put in the effort" to scrutinise the changes and that "they only look at what was discussed... at the full council meeting.
 So there will be only one option."
 Following the emergence of the recording there was a local outcry.
 The Local Government Boundary Commission consequently revised its proposals for the new wards and carried out further public consultation, which led to notable changes in the final boundaries from the earlier draft proposals.

 Premises

 The council is based at Havering Town Hall on Main Road in Romford, which was completed in 1937 as 'Romford Town Hall' for the old Romford Urban District Council.
 It was formally opened on 16 September 1937, on which day Romford was also presented with its charter of incorporation turning the urban district into a borough.
 The building was subsequently extended in 1960 and 1988.
 In May 2024, the town hall experienced an arson attack, damaging the property but not leading to any injuries or loss of data.

 Cabinet

-The current composition of Havering Council's Cabinet is as follows.
+As of May 2026, the composition of the Havering Council cabinet is as follows.